Arab film festivals: Kuwait

-The Green Caravan Film Festival, in its 5th year now, is the Middle East's premiere film festival dedicated to the niche market of environmental films.
+The Green Caravan Film Festival, in its 5th year now, is West Asia's premiere film festival dedicated to the niche market of environmental films.
 It began in Kuwait in 2009, and from 2010 added Dubai-based screenings to its programming, and plans to add more Gulf cities to its venue locations in the future.

 The Kuwait Young Film Festival, an offshoot of the Kuwait International Film Festival, aims to provide talented youth in Kuwait and elsewhere with an avenue to display their work and compete for awards.
 Participants must be in school and under 30 years old in order to enter their work.
 The festival includes film screenings, workshops and social gatherings.

 Now in its second year, the Kuwait International Film Retreat is a three-day mini film festival with short and feature film screenings, workshops, social gatherings and an awards ceremony showcasing the best short films in competition.

 Lebanon

-Now in its sixteenth year, the Beirut International Film Festival is Lebanon's oldest and most prestigious film festival.
+Beirut International Film Festival (BIFF) is Lebanon's oldest and most prestigious film festival.
 The annual competition includes categories for feature films, short films and documentaries.
 Recent years have seen smaller and more intimate editions of the festival due to the uncertain political climate in the country.

-"Tripoli Film Festival - Lebanon" has been launched in 2013, it is an international cinematic competition organized yearly during spring, and covering features, shorts, animation and documentaries.
+Tripoli Film Festival (TFF) is an international cinematic competition held annually since 2018, usually in the spring in Tripoli, and covering features, shorts, animation and documentaries.

 Beirut International Women Film Festival (BWFF) is an annual event held in Beirut.

+Maskoon Fantastic Film Festival, the only event in the region that celebreaates genre cinema, launched in 2015 in Beirut.